BradleyA/git-TEST-commit-automation/hooks/README.md

 * run some basic Static Analysis Tests (SA) and Funciotnal Verification Tests (FVT) with minimal learning curve
 * inform, not impede code development
 * encourage 'git commit -m 'message', not exit 1 if there is any code incident
-* allows basic test cases to be included with code in a Git repository
+* allows basic test cases to be included with code in any Git repository
-* could be setup and uninstall without effecting the code being developed
+* could be setup, updated, and uninstall without effecting the code being developed
-* support adding other test solutions to this solution with minimal changes.
+* support adding other test solutions to this solution with minimal changes

-TL;DR - During code design, a software developer's focus is on how to solve parts of a bigger solution.
+During code design, a software developer's focus is on how to solve parts of a bigger solution.
 A developer may throw out a couple to dozens of lines of code.
 It did not matter that those lines of code did or didn't meet every test requirement.
 As a design matures it is increasingly important to have code PASS tests.
 It is also important for a developer to design SA and FVT test cases for their new code.
 At that time their code is ready for additional testing using open software and enterprise level testing solutions.

 [Return to top](https://github.com/BradleyA/git-TEST-commit-automation/blob/master/hooks/README.md#git-TEST-commit-automation)